Beyond Burgers are typically fried, but if that’s not an option for some reason, you can certainly cook them in the oven.

 - Put thawed Beyond Burgers on a cooking tray (no oil needed)

-- Cook for 12-15 minutes (or until an internal temperature of 165F) and remove
+- Cook for 12-15 minutes (or until an internal temperature of 165F) and remove.
+Flip half way to two thirds of the way through.

 Here’s what mine looked like after 15 minutes (I like them well done):